Striveworks/valor/docs/metrics.md

 Our implementation uses the same computation as both [RAGAS](https://docs.ragas.io/en/latest/concepts/metrics/context_precision.html) and [DeepEval](https://docs.confident-ai.com/docs/metrics-contextual-precision).
 Our instruction is loosely adapted from DeepEval's instruction.

+### Context Recall

+Context recall is an LLM-guided metric for evaluating the retrieval mechanism of a RAG model.
+The context recall metric is computed based on the retrieved context list and a ground truth answer to a query.
+Context recall is the proportion of ground truth statements that are attributable to the context list.

+First, an LLM is prompted to extract a list of statements made in a ground truth answer.
+Second, the LLM is prompted with the context list and the list of ground truth statements to determine if each ground truth statement could be attributed to the context list.
+The number of ground truth statements that could be attributed to the context list is divided by the total number of ground truth statements to get the context recall score.

+Our implementation loosely follows [RAGAS](https://docs.ragas.io/en/latest/concepts/metrics/context_recall.html).
+The example in Valor's instruction was adapted from the example in [RAGAS's instruction](https://github.com/explodinggradients/ragas/blob/main/src/ragas/metrics/_context_recall.py).

 ### Context Relevance

 Context relevance is the proportion of pieces of retrieved contexts that are relevant to the query.
 A piece of context is considered relevant to the query if any part of the context is relevant to answering the query.
 For example, a piece of context might be a paragraph of text, so if the answer or part of the answer to a query is contained somewhere in that paragraph, then that piece of context is considered relevant.